 So, for a better experience, you are recommended to select the best time to backpack in Nepal.

 1. Winter Season

 The Winter season falls during the months of November-December and January-February.
 So, this season is probably the best time to celebrate the new year.
 You can visit the hill station and enjoy the chilly weather with snow.

-Go backpacking to places like Daman, Kalinchowk, Bandipur, Chitlang where you can stay overnight and observe spectacular snow-capped views in the morning.
+Go backpacking to places like Daman, Kalinchowk, Bandipur, and Chitlang where you can stay overnight and observe spectacular snow-capped views in the morning.
 Read our Hill Stations in Nepal guide to know more about it.

 The Spring season occurs during the months of February-March and April-May.
 It is the time of blooming of various flora and fauna including some rare ones.
-Choose the spring season to explore distinct vegetation at different geographies.
+Choose the spring season to explore distinct vegetation in different geographies.

 It is also suitable for adventure activities and trekking to places such as Pokhara, Ghorepani, Ilam, Annapurna, and so on.
 During spring, the temperature is neither too high nor too low so it makes us comfortable to walk for hours.
 The sky is clear for mountain viewing too.